How to Care for Your Jewellery

 If you are storing your jewellery after cleaning, store it in an airtight baggie, squeezing the air out as you close it.
 Place silver anti-tarnish strips in the baggie or your jewellery storage container to absorb oxidants.

-Jewellers`polishing cloths, like the ones we have used for over 20 years, are available at Wunderkammer and Kindred Shop + Studio and are great for gold, sterling, brass, bronze, copper and glass.
-Anti-tarnish strips are also available.
+Jewellers` polishing cloths, like the ones we have used for over 20 years, are available at our store Kindred Shop + Studio and are great for gold, sterling, brass, bronze, copper and glass.
 We do not recommend using a chemical dip.